|

 The role of ePitope Informatics

-Our goal is to enhance and promote antibody production by offering
+Our goal is to promote and enhance

-services for the identification, analysis and targeting of epitopes
+identification, analysis and targeting of antibody epitopes

 present